a simple lighting setup for photographing the wedding formals

 Photographing a wedding can be pretty hectic at times, especially as it so often becomes the photographer’s de facto responsibility to keep everything on track.
 The formal photo session specifically is a part of the day that many photographers find challenging.
-(The other is photographing the wedding processional.)
+The other challenging part of the wedding day is photographing the wedding processional.
+You have a narrow margin to get things just right.
+No second chance.

 When photographing the family portraits, you can really help yourself by nailing your lighting.
 Get it down.
 Then you can concentrate on getting the groups together, and concentrate on posing the groups.
 But your lighting works!
 Much less stress.

-But this is a proper close-up of what was used.
+Here is a proper close-up of the photo gear that was used.
+Anything similar would do well.

 Radio triggers